ofarukaydin/react-spotify-youtube/README.md

 ### How does it work?

 Python(FastAPI) is used in backend.
-It uses beatifulsoup module to fetch track url from youtube and gives to react-player.
+It uses beatifulsoup module to fetch track url from youtube and passes to react-player.

 ### What is the fetching algorithm?

-As simple as searching track artist + track title and returning first result from youtube.
+As simple as searching track artist + track title and returning the first result from youtube.

 ### Why use web crawler instead of Google API?